awsdocs/amazon-kendra-developer-guide/doc_source/API_DeleteExperience.md

 Required: Yes

  ** [IndexId](#API_DeleteExperience_RequestSyntax) **   <a name="Kendra-DeleteExperience-request-IndexId"></a>
-The identifier of the index for your Amazon Kendra experience you want to delete\.
+The identifier of the index for your Amazon Kendra experience\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`